 Grouping elements in Wix lets you move, resize, and edit multiple components at the same time, instead of clicking each one individually.
 If you have a card layout with an image, a heading, and a button, grouping all three means you can reposition the entire card in one drag.
-This guide explains exactly how to do it, how to undo it, and what the keyboard shortcuts are.
+This guide explains exactly how to do it, how to undo it, what the keyboard shortcuts are, and what to watch out for on mobile.

 Step-by-Step Guide: How to Group Elements in Wix